 This delicious Middle Eastern hot sauce is a simple condiment with perfectly balanced acidity – use red or green chillies for red or green shatta.

 Fermentation makes this spicy condiment more shelf-stable.
 It keeps in the fridge for six months – if you can resist the urge to eat it all.
-But, you can skip fermentation if you’re in a rush (use unfermented chilli sauce within one week).
-I include instructions for fermented and unfermented shatta.
-However, it’s such an easy and rewarding fermentation project.
-Why not try it?
+But, you can skip the lacto fermentation process if you’re in a rush and opt for a quick-and-easy homemade chilli paste.

 A small ceramic serving bowl with green shatta hot sauce on a copper plate, surrounded by green finger chillies.